EOSIO/welcome/docs/03_tutorials/20_tic-tac-toe-game-smart-contract-single-node.md

 }
 ```

-Sign the push action with host@active, the host of the game.
+Sign the push action with `host@active`, the host of the game.

 ```shell
 cleos push action tictactoe create '{"challenger":"challenger", "host":"host"}' --permission host@active